Lens Test: Can Your Lens Vendor Perform It Effectively?

 In most cases, you don’t need all the tests listed.
 For example, in many applications a photo of a USAF target is good enough.
 The more expensive and time consuming MTF test may not be necessary.

-As a starting point for a conversation, here are some important and testable lens parameters :
+As a starting point for a conversation, here are some important and testable lens parameters.

-Lens element documentation, test data:
+Lens element documentation and lens test data

 • Glass quality (Nd, Vd)